irtaza-rizvi/SimpleExpenseCalculator/README.md

 1.Expenses with the item name 'food'/'f', 'home', 'print', 'film', 'bus', 'metro' and 'uber' will be added together.

 2.For amounts use only upto one decimal point.
+For Item use lower case only.

 Tip: Adding an 'x' at the end of an item will exclude it from the total.